Kitty Kat (song): Music and lyrics

-According to the sheet music published at Musicnotes.com by EMI Music Publishing, "Kitty Kat" is a smooth R&B and hip hop soul song pacing in common time.
+According to the sheet music published at Musicnotes.com by EMI Music Publishing, "Kitty Kat" is a smooth electro, hip hop soul and R&B song pacing in common time.
 The nearly four-minute long track is written in the key of D major.
-The song features a moderately slow groove of 78 beats per minute, with Knowles' vocals range spanning from the note of G♯3 to C5.
+The song features a moderately slow groove of 78 beats per minute, with Beyoncé's vocals range spanning from the note of G♯3 to C5.
 Spence D of IGN Music noted that the beat is down-tempo and this goes in contrast with the previous works of The Neptunes, who usually favors electro clash amplification.
 Jim DeRogatis of the Chicago Sun-Times noted that the song is similar to a Whitney Houston ballad while Andy Kellman of AllMusic commented that it could have been pulled from one of the first three albums by the American musical artist, Kelis.

 In the song, the female protagonist feels that her love interest has underestimated her.
 This is demonstrated in the opening lines: "You know I hate sleepin[g] alone, but you said that you will soon be home.
 But baby, that was a long time ago."
 As the song progresses, she also wonders: "What about my body, body?/You don’t want my body, body."
 According to Sal Cinquemani of Slant Magazine, the female protagonist "literally packs up her pussy" and leaves the man who no longer seems interested in her, shown in the chorus lines: "Let's go, little kitty kat / I think it's time to go / He don't want you anymore."
 Similarly, Makkada B. Selah of The Village Voice noted that "Kitty Kat" was a threat for "jetting" and John Boone of E!
-Online commented that it was about Knowles' sex organ.
+Online commented that it was about Beyoncé's vagina.
 Eb Haynes of AllHipHop commented that "Kitty Kat" warns all restless boys that they too, become restless.
 Elysa Gardner of USA Today commented that the lyrics of the song include raw feelings for an unfaithful lover which are sung with "sass".